humanitycodes/www/coursework/lessons/slides/js-arrays.md

 }
 ```

 Yay!
 It seems to be working.
-Now let's use our mad array modification skills to add the value of our text input to our `todos` array:
+Now let's use our newfound array modification skills to add the value of our text input to our `todos` array:

 ``` js
 var todos = []